dtbinh/cs559_project/README.md

 ####  (2) Features
 1. The island:
-  * I crop the google map image from the Bing Map, and convert it into the height map and texture map.
+  * I crop the map image from the Bing Map and Google Map, and manually convert it into the height map and texture map.
 2. The trees:
   * There are roguhly 1.5 thousand trees on the island.
 Each tree is a billboard which always faces the camera.
 And There are 5 different of trees picked randomly as texture.
   * Two technical points here: